Gustaf26/django-playground/README.md

 It is there so that this root folder where manage.py is, will be considered as a script that can be reused and that will be the main folder of the project as well.

-Now that your environment (a "project") has been set up, you're ready to get to work.
+Now that your environment (a "project") has been set up, you're ready to develop an app.
 What we want to do is to create an application that does something inside our project

 Every application you write in Django consists of a Python package that follows a certain convention.
 Django has a utility that automatically generates the basic directory structure of an application, so you can focus on writing code instead of creating directories.

 In orfer to create an app inside our project.
 We run the following command:

     python manage.py startapp my_app_name

 What we get is a bunch of files that will be used as a python-package with submodules (the python files belonging to the app).